gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales yanked the shop door open and sprinted for the short blue bus rolling by.
 Iffy followed,
-squinting against the daylight as Wales leaped onto the bus's running board, forced its door open with his shoulder, and slid his toolbox inside.
+squinting against the daylight as Wales leaped onto the bus's running board, forced the door open with his shoulder, and slid his toolbox inside.

 "Come on!"